-Data on global developed market stocks over the last 50 years shows us that the probability of losing money on your investment goes down the longer you stay invested.
+Data on global developed market stocks over the past 50 years shows us that the probability of losing money on your investment goes down the longer you stay invested.
 The chart below is based on data from 1972 to 2021.
 See how the green line falls over time.
-What this shows is that, no matter when you entered the market during the period, long-term investing drastically decreased your chance of losses.
+What this shows is that no matter when you entered the market during the period, long-term investing drastically decreased your chance of losses.

 Source: Macrobond; MSCI World Equity Mid and MSCI Large Cap Total Return in GBP, 1 January 1972- December 2021

-Even looking at shorter periods, we see that by and large, staying invested and focused on the longer term yields a better outcome.
+Even looking at shorter periods, we see that by and large, staying invested and focused on the longer-term generates a better outcome.
 Take the S&P 500 index of the US equity market over the past 20 years prior to the current crisis, for example.
 The maximum potential loss (drawdown) one could make in each year looks bad – they are the red dots.
 But the maximum potential gain over the calendar year is always preferable to selling after the drawdown, see the green bars.
 In many cases, the full-year return was positive despite a large drawdown during the year.

 You have the power